Inifere: Better two ants make war on the seasons, brother.

 - In the Swedish translation the same statement is even more to the point:

-- Acnologia the Dragon from Fairy Tail doesn't even bother talking with humans when attacking in the same fashion humans don't talk to lower animals when dealing with them.
-This is especially poignant when you learn that Acnologia Was Once a Man himself.
+- Acnologia is a dragon who doesn't bother talking with humans when attacking in the same fashion that humans don't talk to lower animals when dealing with them.
+This is especially poignant when it's revealed that Acnologia Was Once a Man himself.

-- In a similar fashion, the demons of the dark guild Tartaros see themselves as a whole to be superior to humans to varying degrees between each member, with Mard Geer considering them lower than insects and even going so far as to brutally punish one of the Nine Demon Gates, Kyoka, for torturing Erza, not because it wasn't necessary or even because it didn't work, but because it implies to him that she likes humans, even if only as playthings.
+- The demons of the dark guild Tartaros see themselves as a whole to be superior to humans to varying degrees between each member, with Mard Geer considering them lower than insects, and going so far as to brutally punish one of the Nine Demon Gates, Kyoka, for torturing Erza, not because it wasn't necessary or even because it didn't work, but because it implies to him that she likes humans, even if only as playthings.

 - This is one of the key views held by Mayor Takeshi Hirokawa in Parasyte, as best shown by his Motive Rant right before he is killed in Chapter 55 / Episode 21.
 Despite being a human himself.
 Mayor Hirokawa's fundamental belief in the wastefulness of humanity and their lack of care on how this impacts the Earth, causes him to see the Parasites as the solution to preserve the Earth - reducing the human population via preying on them.
 Thus, he argues humans to be the true parasites infesting the planet Earth, as opposed to the Parasites themselves.
 His speech provides the page quote above.

-- In Puella Magi Madoka Magica when Madoka asks the Big Bad if they care at all about the Magical Girls who suffered, they respond with "do humans care about cattle and pigs they raise and slaughter?".
+- In Puella Magi Madoka Magica when Madoka asks the Big Bad if they care at all about the Magical Girls who suffered as part of their plan to save the universe, they respond by asking, "Do you feel any guilt to remorse for the livestock you consume?
+Have you ever thought about how those animals become the food you eat?"

 - In JoJo's Bizarre Adventure: Battle Tendency, the Pillar Men are vampiric superhumans who hold themselves far above humans.
 Shortly after waking up, one of them bumped into Caesar's friend Mark, absorbing half of his body in the process.
 The Pillar Men didn't even notice what happened.
 Speedwagon compares this to humans not noticing when they step on ants.

 - The villains of Dragon Ball Z tends to be of this variety, treating everyone who doesn't have a power level of a god like insects.
-The biggest offender is probably Frieza, who has spent decades and possibly centuries tormenting the entire galaxy, wiping out planets on a whim, exterminating countless species, or sometimes not even bothering to get his hands dirty and sending his sadistic henchmen to do it for him.
-Cell and the Androids were much the same, but Cell wasn't around for long, and the Androids only got around to this in the Bad Future.
+The biggest example is probably Frieza, who has spent decades and possibly centuries tormenting the entire galaxy, wiping out planets on a whim, exterminating countless species, or sometimes not even bothering to get his hands dirty and sending his sadistic henchmen to do it for him.
+Cell and the Androids are much the same, but Cell isn't around for long, and the Androids only get around to this in the Bad Future.

-- Galactus doesn't think about the people he kills when he eats a planet.
+- Fantastic Four: Galactus doesn't think about the people he kills when he eats a planet.
 He's just hungry.
-Mind you, he's not HAPPY about it; Galactus himself was once a humanoid alien named Galen.
+Mind you, he's not happy about it; Galactus himself was once a humanoid alien named Galen.
 He's a slightly more sympathetic version of this trope than normal as well, as Galactus is actually a Sentient Cosmic Force used to keep the anthropomorphic personification of Entropy imprisoned.

 - Mr Mxyzptlk, a trickster-villain from the Superman comics, belongs to a society of reality-warping imps from the Fifth Dimension who view all species from our dimensions this way.
 Notably however, they do so in a semi-benevolent way, and have laws against torturing or mistreating us, not because they value our lives but because they believe it's beneath their species' dignity to sink to such base cruelties.
 As such, Mxyzptlk is considered a criminal by them as well.